-The term tests will take place during regularly scheduled lecture periods, starting at precisely 11:10 AM.
+The term tests will take place during regularly scheduled seminar/lecture periods.
 The term test will be written in-person, consistent with the mode of course deliver indicated in the UTM Timetable at the time of course registration.
 The specific building information and room number(s) will be announced at a later time.
 There may be a switch to online test writing in the event that a switch to online course delivery is mandated.
 Detailed instructions on how to access and complete online term tests will follow via the course Quercus site should such an event manifest.